 * * * * * * * * * * * * * * * * * * * * *

 Employees are conducting business during normal office hours.
 Offices are available during regular business hours 8:00 a.m. – 4:30 p.m. and can be reached via phone and email or by virtual appointment only.
-In-person Appointments will be available in emergency cases only.
+In-person Appointments/ business conducted, face masks are required.

 firstname.lastname@example.org – Rebecca Ward, Taxes and Utilities